pegasystems/pega-launchpad-functions/README.md

 ## JSON: deserialize a json string with a single top-level object

-This method takes a json string, containing a single top-level object, and returns a TreeMap
+This method takes a json string, containing a single top-level object, and returns a TreeMap.
+The returned map can be processed by a JSON Transform to map values back into your application data structure.

 ### Java code info
 - **Class**: [com.pega.lpst.Parser](https://github.com/miratim/PegaLPSTTools/blob/master/src/main/java/com/pega/lpst/Parser.java)